We all start somewhere.

 These are Treasury Bills, Notes, Bonds, and Treasury Inflation-Protected Securities (TIPS).
 They’re all debt instruments backed by the “full faith and credit” of the United States.
 They’re also going to give you very little in terms of interest.

 Sometime in the future, when rates are better, give Series I Bonds a look.
 Series I bonds are 30-year bonds whose interest rate is determined by a fixed and variable rate.
 The fixed-rate is set when you buy the bond and the variable rate changes every six months based on inflation (CPI-U) data.
-The equation is public information but I always turn to Jonathan at MyMoneyBlog for his bi-annual updates on Series I Bond interest rates.

 You buy these through the Department of the Treasury’s website – Treasury Direct.